dgem/kube-101/1 Initialise env.md

 Running `kubectl get po --all-namespaces` should return you a list of pods running on Kubernetes.

 # Kubernetes UI
-This will give you access to the Kubernetes UI.
-Ta da !
+Enter the following:
 ```
 minikube dashboard
 ```
+This will give you access to the Kubernetes UI, which will look somewhat like this:
 ![Kubernetes Dashboard][dashboard]
+ Ta da !

 [dashboard]: dashboard.png "Kubernetes Dashboard"